 Detoxification, or detox, is the process of letting the body remove the drugs or alcohol in it.
-Detox gives the body a chance to rid itself of all toxins in a safe way, creating a clear path to recovery.
+Detox gives the body a chance to safely rid itself of all toxins, creating a clear path to recovery.

 Medical detox can be effective for a variety of addictions.
-Research indicates that over 41 percent of admissions to detox centers are for the treatment of alcohol abuse.
+For example, research indicates that over 41 percent of admissions to detox centers are for alcohol abuse treatment.
 Opiate drugs, including heroin and prescription painkillers, accounted for the most drug-related admissions, and marijuana was also responsible for a large number of cases.

 The physical dependency that characterizes addiction is a result of chemical changes in the brain.
 These changes make it difficult and even dangerous for an individual to attempt to withdraw from a substance without help.
-Tapering off the substance of abuse can lessen the severity of withdrawal symptoms, and some medications can reduce cravings and act as a temporary substitute for the original drug of addiction.
+Tapering off the substance of abuse can lessen the severity of withdrawal symptoms.
+In addition, some medications can reduce cravings and act as a temporary substitute for the original drug of addiction.

-Different substances will cause different symptoms of withdrawal; a patient’s withdrawal symptoms will also vary depending on the extent and duration of the addiction.
+Different substances will cause different withdrawal symptoms; a patient’s withdrawal symptoms will also vary depending on the extent and duration of the addiction.

 Alcohol Withdrawal Facts